gemail321/docker-proreports/README.md

 * data filters to generate reports,
 * multithreaded execution of SQL queries.

+# Limits

+* Annual limit of reports is set to 10
+* The limit can be increased by making a donation to the author

 # Usage
 You can run the default proreports command simply: